Free: Assessment Does your website build trust with buyers and bring in revenue?

 To put this plain and simple, sliders are conversion killers.
 People simply do not interact with them.

-The University of Notre Dame ran a study on their website to determine the effectiveness of a homepage slider and found that out of the 3,755,297 people who visited their homepage, only a mere 1% actually clicked on an item in the slider.
+The University of Notre Dame ran a study on its website to determine the effectiveness of a homepage slider and found that out of the 3,755,297 people who visited its homepage, only 1% actually clicked on an item in the slider.

 The main reason sliders lead to low click-through rates is due to the “banner blindness” effect that I mentioned earlier.

-People simply aren’t paying attention to sliders.
-Additionally, the quickly-changing slides and multiple offers can make people feel overwhelmed and skip that part of the page as well.
+People simply don't pay attention to sliders.
+Additionally, the quickly-changing slides and multiple offers can make people feel overwhelmed so they just skip that part of the page.

-Site speed is a key piece of delivering an enjoyable user experience to your visitors in 2019.
+Site speed is a key piece of delivering an enjoyable user experience to your visitors.

-A study done by Akamai found that about half of web users expect a site to load in two seconds or less.
-Site speed has become so important that even Google factors it into its search algorithm.
+Site speed has become so important that Google factors it into its search algorithm.

-With this in mind, sliders have been described as the “the king size candy bar of site weight.
+With this in mind, sliders have been described by Kevin Hunt as the “the king-size candy bar of site weight.”

 All those assets quickly eat up your bandwidth.